Dallas’ Best New Restaurants for Fall — Where to Eat Right Now

 Tejas serves breakfast tacos, tacos and burgers.
 Courtesy of Exirr Hospitality

-New ramen spot from Japan, Hinodeya Ramen, just opened in Lower Greenville.
+New ramen spot from Japan, Hinodeya Ramen, opened in Lower Greenville in 2019.

 Ka-Tip is known for their Thai sausages.
 Photo by Thanin Viriyaki Photography